Pingyao — The Best Representative of a Traditional Chinese Han City

-Together, they form the 35811 square meters' large Confucius Temple of Pingyao, which had been used as a national academy in history, besides worship Confucius.
+Together, they form the 35811 square meters large Confucius Temple of Pingyao, which had been used as a national academy in history, besides worshiping Confucius.

-Exquisite Details on Dachengdian that was Built in the Year 1163, the Main Hall of the Confucius Temple or Wen Miao of Pingyao.
+Exquisite Details on Dachengdian that was Built in the Year 1163, the Main Hall of the Confucius Temple or Wen Miao.

 County Government or Xian Ya

-Its layout, buildings, and relics inside show explicitly the Pingyao government's authority, responsibility, daily works, and lives.
+Its layout, buildings, and relics inside show explicitly the local government's authority, responsibility, daily works, and lives.

-Inside the City Wall of Pingyao, there are about 4000 traditional dwellings and shops from Ming and Qing Dynasties (1368 — 1912).
+Inside the City Wall, there are about 4000 traditional dwellings and shops from Ming and Qing Dynasties (1368 — 1912).

 The structure and layout of these buildings, as well as the exquisite decorative carvings, are exceptional showcases of people's culture, economic activities, daily lives, and history.

 Architectural Details of Traditional Dwellings, Photo by Gaozheng.